AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When using the Apache Tika MIME type detection feature, the assets uploaded using the `AssetManager.createAsset` method leave a temporary file named `apache-tika-*.tmp` file in the temporary directory.
 This temporary file uses all the available free disk space (NPR-36545).

-* All DRM-protected assets are downloaded and user selection to download specific asset is not followed (CQ-4327422).
+* When downloading DRM-protected assets, all the assets are downloaded.
+User selection to download specific assets is not respected (CQ-4327422).

+* Smart Collection API `com.day.cq.dam.api.collection.SmartCollection` is not available in [!DNL Experience Manager] (CQ-4326322).

+* [!DNL Experience Manager] does not sort assets in any column in the List view (CQ-4325472).

+* The default report on smart tagging displays a blank page when opened (CQ-4325060).

 ### [!DNL Dynamic Media] {#dynamic-media-65100}

 [!DNL Adobe Experience Manager] 6.5.10.0 [!DNL Assets] provides the following bug fixes in [!DNL Dynamic Media].

 * Uploaded videos to [!DNL Experience Manager] display `Process failed` after `dynamicmedia_scene7` runmode is enabled and sync is disabled (CQ-4327791).
+* At times, the uploaded assets are not displayed in the processing state or not displayed in DM application and the workflows are not triggered.
+Clearing trasient workflow jobs resolves the issue but the issue occurs intermittently (CQ-4326308).

+* Experience Manager generates an error when users attempt to move some sub-folders with imagesets (CQ-4325896).

 ### Platform {#platform-65100}